Hiking Mount Timpanogos Safely

 - You need to be in good shape, and you need good footwear, lots of water, sun protection, food, extra clothing for bad weather, a first aid kit with material for blisters and falls and sprains, reliable illumination in case you don’t get down before dark, and a map

-- Start early, before parking fills up, and bring your entrance fee
+- Drive to the mountain early, before parking fills up, and bring your entrance fee

 - Fourteen to fifteen miles on this mountain will take most people all day